dont-code/ng-xtend/README.md

 - Save / Load / Update the data to any storage.

 ## News
+- ***2025-11-02:*** Added support for actions, allowing plugins to add features dynamically, and added the agenda plugin, with support for recurrent tasks
+- ***2025-09-06:*** Version 0.5, moved to Angular 20.2, added country selection plugin.
+- ***2025-08-24:*** Published of apps developed: [Dashboard](https://dont-code.net/apps/repo/default)
 - ***2025-07-14:*** First release, with support for dynamic plugins (thanks to [Angular architects!](https://github.com/angular-architects/module-federation-plugin)) and a few plugins for Financial, Web and International applications.
 As well, added a default plugin to edit any data.
-- ***2025-08-24:*** Published of apps developed: [Dashboard](https://dont-code.net/apps/repo/default)
-- ***2025-09-06:*** Version 0.5, moved to Angular 20.2, added country selection plugin.

 ## Try it !
 A simple application to rate coffee beans: